 06Invest in the Right Home Office Equipment

 Getting started in your home office by using the right equipment is essential, and phones are not the only must-have pieces of equipment.
 Unfortunately, it can be tempting to skimp on key equipment and splurge on unnecessary items, such as office decor.
-Money should be spent on a good desk with proper work space, ;a comfortable chair that can provide back support, computers with efficient memory and performance, a fast Internet connection, and any other specialized equipment, tools or software that is key for performance in your area of expertise.
+Money should be spent on a good desk with proper workspace, a comfortable chair that can provide back support, a computer with efficient memory and performance, a fast Internet connection, and any other specialized equipment, tools, or software that is key for performance in your area of expertise.

 07Separate the Professional From the Personal

 When working from home, it is important to keep your personal life from spilling over into your business life (and vice versa).
 Setting up a business bank account is the first step in helping you avoid mixing personal expenses with your business expenses.
 To further reduce confusion, try to store personal checks, records, and even mail in a room separate from your office.
 Fully segmenting these two parts of your lives may also help at tax time.
 Tax deductions related to home offices are increasingly scrutinized, and the more you can prove that the office is a completely separate and dedicated area, the better in terms of meeting IRS definitions of a home office.